maxwellpatt/land-cover-sb/README.md

 - Apply the model across the Landsat scene, segmenting the landscape into the predefined categories

 3. Visualization and Interpretation:
-- Present the classification output through thematic mapping
+- Present the classification output
-- Examine and discuss the spatial distribution of the land cover classes within the context of the study area